simp/simp-doc/docs/changelogs/latest.rst

   due to leftover CA entries in the file.
 * Fixed a typo in an info block that would cause ``simp bootstrap`` to fail if it had already been successfully run.
+* Fixed a bug in which ``simp config``'s lockfile instructions on how to prevent possible root lockout from the SIMP server were incomplete.

 simp-environment-skeleton
 ^^^^^^^^^^^^^^^^^^^^^^^^^